-If you are going to visit this national park, here is our guide to plan your trip.
+If you plan to visit Marino Ballena National Park, here is our guide to plan your trip.

 Marino Ballena National Park Hours and Entrance Fee

-The entrance fee is $6 USD for adult foreigners.
-Children under 11 and senior citizens are free.
-Ticket prices are the same for every sector and is valid for 1 day.
+The entrance fee is $6 USD + tax for adult foreigners.
+Children under 12 and senior citizens (65+) are free.
+Ticket prices are the same for every sector and allow entry into the four different park sectors, per day, per person.

 Things to Do in Marino Ballena National Park